 Art & Design

-Located in Kiba Park, the Museum of Contemporary Art Tokyo's five floors house a vast and varied collection of post-1945 artwork from both Japan and the rest of the world.
+Located in Kiba Park, the Museum of Contemporary Art Tokyo has five floors and its collection includes a vast range of mainly post-1945 artwork from both Japan and the rest of the world.

-The museum is accessible by train and taxi.
+The museum is accessible by train, bus and taxi.

-Located in Kiba Park, it's just a 10-minute walk from either Kiba Station on the Tozai Line or Kiyosumi-Shirakawa Station on the Hanzomon and Oedo lines.
+Located in Kiba Park, it's a 10 to 15-minute walk from either Kiba Station on the Tozai Line or Kiyosumi-Shirakawa Station on the Hanzomon and Oedo lines.

-The museum has a collection of 5,000 works that chart the history of contemporary art from 1945 to the present, and you can expect to find many different styles and mediums under one roof from local and overseas artists.
+The museum has a collection of around 5,600 works that chart the history of contemporary art mainly from 1945 to the present.
+The MOT Collection showcases works in a variety of different styles and mediums by both Japanese and international artists.